MicroBahner/MobaTools/README.md

 Allows easy nonblocking timedelays in sketches.
 You don't have to bother with millis() directly

 #### MoToButtons:
-Manage up to 32 buttons and switches with debounce and event handling (pressed, released, short press, long press ).
+Manage up to 32 buttons and switches with debounce and event handling (pressed, released, short press, long press ) in one instance.
 The buttons/switches are read in via a user callback function.
 This enables matrix arrangements and e.g. I2C port expander to be used.

 #### Additional Info: